elycruz/sjljs/README.md

 If no boolean is found at there returns `false`.

 ##### sjl.isset(value {*}) :Boolean
-Checks to see if value is not `null` or `undefined` and returns true if it is.
+Checks to see if value is not `null` or `undefined` and returns a boolean on whether the value is set or not.
 ```
 // Note `someUndefinedValue` must be declared somewhere (E.g., as a function parameter etc.) or you'll
 // get a javascript error for trying to access a doubly undefined and undeclared variable.